tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 Collecting these today by Google image search, I see today that these funky covers are relatively rare - the vast majority of Niven's sales were of editions with far less interesting and less skillfully put together covers.
-So I think it's appropriate to highlight and celebrate them here.
+So I think it's appropriate to collect and celebrate them here.

 <span style="float: left">
 <span style="padding: 0.3em">![](/files/2022/mote-in-gods-eye.webp)</span>